nar453/nar453/README.md

 # 👋 Welcome to my GitHub

 - 👋 Hi, I’m @nar453
-- 👀 I’m interested in digital humanities, gender equality, and human rights education
+- 👀 I’m interested in digital humanities, gender equality, posthumanism, and non-human animalrights
 - 🌱 I’m currently learning new methodologies for social impact projects and digital publishing
 - 💞️ I’m looking to collaborate on educational, cultural, and humanistic digital projects
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/natstudio2104/) | [ORCID](https://orcid.org/0000-0002-6374-108X)